presleyp/Speriment/doc/feature_examples.md

 Blocks that contain Blocks can have criteria and cutoffs.
 Just count gradeable questions as if they were flattened into one big block.

-##Add Images, Sound, and Video
-To add images, sound files, or videos to a Page or Option, put their file names in a list and pass it to the `resources` argument of that component.
-Store the files in your project directory and write their filenames relative to the project directory.

 ##Require the use of the keyboard for responding
 By default, participants choose Options with the mouse.
 If you want to study reaction times, the